 Canary Center at Stanford Internship Program

 The Canary Center at Stanford is a research center dedicated to early cancer detection research.
-As part of our efforts to train the next generation of scientists, we offer a paid and unpaid summer internship program.
+As part of our efforts to train the next generation of scientists.
 Canary Center interns will work in faculty labs for a 10-week internship in our state-of-the-art research facility.
 Each participant will be matched with a faculty, postdoctoral scholar, or senior scientist mentor who will help them craft a research project.
 The successful applicant can expect to work in a dynamic lab environment on challenging projects that involve a broad range of research techniques.
 The program also includes a series of weekly seminars on early cancer detection research, conducting scientific research, careers in science and the chance to interact with other interns.
 The program culminates with a research symposium, where students present individual talks or posters on their summer projects in front of their peers, faculty and lab mentors.

 All participants in the internship program must agree to the following eligibility requirements and program expectations: